ViTAE-Transformer/DeepSolo/README.md

 ## News

+`2023.06.2` Update the pre-trained and fine-tuned Chinese scene text spotting model (78.3% 1-NED on ICDAR 2019 ReCTS).

 `2023.05.31` The extension paper (DeepSolo++) is submitted to ArXiv.
 The code and models will be released soon.

 `2023.02.28` DeepSolo is accepted by CVPR 2023. :tada::tada: